roxy-portfolio/Projects/README.md

   calories.Id,
   DATE(calories.ActivityHour) AS ActivityDate,
   TIME(calories.ActivityHour) AS ActivityHour,
-  FORMAT_DATE('%A', calories.ActivityHour) AS ActivityDay,
-  CASE
-    WHEN EXTRACT(HOUR FROM calories.ActivityHour) BETWEEN 5 AND 11 THEN 'Morning'
-    WHEN EXTRACT(HOUR FROM calories.ActivityHour) BETWEEN 12 AND 18 THEN 'Afternoon'
+  FORMAT_DATE('%A', calorie FROM calories.ActivityHour) BETWEEN 12 AND 18 THEN 'Afternoon'
     WHEN EXTRACT(HOUR FROM calories.ActivityHour) BETWEEN 19 AND 22 THEN 'Evening'
     ELSE 'Night'
   END AS Period,